Lartu/ldpl/README.md

 Contributors are expected to behave by the [LDPL Code of Conduct](https://www.ldpl-lang.org/conduct.html).
 TL;DR: be nice to everyone.

+### 🦕🦕🦕 Community

-If you want to talk to the rest of us, you can find the LDPL community at [r/LDPL](https://reddit.com/r/LDPL) and via IRC on [irc.freenode.net](http://irc.freenode.net/), channel *\#ldpl*.
-Also on Telegram via the [ldpllang](https://t.me/ldpllang) group.
+If you want to talk to the rest of us, join the [LDPL Mailing List](https://www.freelists.org/list/ldpl)!
+You can also find the LDPL community at [r/LDPL](https://reddit.com/r/LDPL), via IRC on [irc.freenode.net](http://irc.freenode.net/), channel *\#ldpl*, and also on Telegram via the [ldpllang](https://t.me/ldpllang) group.
 The IRC and Telegram channels are bridged.
 You are welcome to open new LDPL channels anywhere else if you like.

 ## 👔 Supporting the LDPL Project